nadiahpk/nadiahpk.github.io/_posts/2021-11-18-maladaptation.md

 (3) proximity of residence (reviewed in Kurland and Gaulin 2005; cited in Krebs (2015)).
 However, kin recognition can misfire.
-Boyd and Richerson (2006) give two examples of misfiring, both cases where raising unrelated children together triggers their incest avoidance cue: the reluctance of Israeli Kibbutz age mates to marry;
+Boyd and Richerson (2006) give two examples of misfiring, both cases where raising unrelated children together triggers their incest avoidance cue-response: the reluctance of Israeli Kibbutz age mates to marry;
 and the low reproductive success of Taiwanese minor marriages, where parents arrange a future spouse for their child by adopting an opposite-sex child and rearing them together.